isomerpages/nyp-sirs/_services/career-services/pcp-new-media-professional-retail.md

 themselves with the relevant e-commerce and content management skills to take on emerging roles such as account managers and content producers in the retail industry.

-Under the CCP for New Media Professional (Retail) programme, individuals will be able to make a switch into the retail sector, receive a stipend while retraining and be placed into jobs in retail companies
+Under the CCP-NMP (Retail) programme, individuals will be able to make a switch into the retail sector, receive a stipend while retraining and be placed into jobs in retail companies

 <h4>Programmes</h4>